Can't Find the Answer? Ask Us HERE!

 KBS Fusion FPP - Flexible Plastics Primer - Flexible Surface Primer - Aerosol Can

 KBS Coatings offers KBS Fusion FPP - Flexible Plastics Primer for promoting a tight bond between flexible plastics and most varieties of top coats.
-Of note, it can also be used on other surfaces like urethanes, wood, fiberglass, carbon fiber.
+It can also be used on other surfaces including urethanes, wood, fiberglass, and carbon fiber.

 Fusion FPP is a user-friendly plastic primer spray paint that's easy to apply after preparing the surface.
 The gray colored primer has a fast dry time that allows film thickness to be built quickly.